annastoeckl/Code_Kannegieser_et_al_2024/README.md

 # Spatial movement analysis of body and proboscis
 Two functions with partly overlapping functionality were used in this analysis
 1) plot_heat_map analyses the distribution of proboscis contacts on the flower, relative  to the pattern.
 It plots a heatmap of proboscis contacts and generates histograms of the contact distributions along the cardinal axes of the pattern, and in the outer and inner thirds of the pattern.
 It also calculates contact scores, which count and compare the number of proboscis contacts along either cardinal axis of the flower and pattern, as well as within the inner and outer thirds of the pattern.
 For line patterns, it compares these scores to a hypothetical pattern rotated 90 degrees from the originial, for cross patterns 45 degrees rotated.
-2) plot_heat_map_proboscis_track analyses the distribution of proboscis contacts on the flower, relative  to the pattern.
+2) plot_heat_map_prob_track analyses the distribution of proboscis contacts on the flower, relative  to the pattern.
 It plots a heatmap of proboscis contacts and the paths as line plots.
 It also calculates contact scores, which count and compare the number of proboscis contacts along either cardinal axis of the flower and pattern, and within the pattern and on the background, and includes scales for the area of pattern and background.
 From the proboscis tracks, the duration, speed and tortuosity of probing are extracted and plotted, as well as the mean direction and vector length of the probing tracks, relative to the orientation of the pattern.